Bruh722/ccjs200/README.md

 - Proportion formula = Number of people in subset of sample / Total number of people in sample
 - Calculation: 62700/409300 = 0.153
 - Proportions can also be called *relative frequencies* (see top of page 37).
-- Now, we often want to convert proportions into percentages which we can do by using the proportion to percent conversion formula on page 37:
+- Now, we often want to convert proportions into percentages which we can do by using the proportion to percent conversion formula on page 37.
 - Proportion to percent conversion formula: Estimated proportion x 100
 - Application: 0.153*100 = 15.3%
 - Convince yourself that if you calculate the proportions and percentages for the other 2 age groups that all 3 of them will add up to 1 (proportions) and 100 (percents).
+- *Note*: once you have calculated the proportion of people who are in each age group, you have the *relative frequency distribution*.

 12. Example 3 (Continued): Suppose you are asked to write a report to a legislative committee studying recidivism and you are responsible for describing how the "recidivism rate" varies between age groups.
 How would you proceed?
 What would your analysis show?
 - Our first step would be to define the term *recidivism rate*.
 When people use this term, they are usually referring to the proportion or percent of people who get rearrested, reconvicted, or reimprisoned within some well-defined time period.
 The definition we are using is *rearrest* and the time period on which these data are based is 3 years.
 This is an example of an operational definition.
 Our next step is to calculate the proportion of people who get rearrested within 3 years of the time of prison release.